UnlockerService/unlocker/README.md

 ## ⚠️ Liability Notice
 The user assumes all responsibility for content accessed once school-level web filtering is removed.
 This tool is provided "as-is".

+## The wifi provided by the school has a filtering service meaning that once you are connected to it you are unable to view certain content.
+This applies to even if you connected your phone to the school wifi.
+This cannot be bypassed however connecting to mobile data can fix this.
+Currently trying to see if staff wifi does the same